News and Updates

 (Posted on: 03-18-08)

 Two Workshops at Morphbank on May 1 - 4.
 First, users of Morphbank will participate in a Usability Workshop.
 Participants in this workshop have the opportunity to take part in the Usability Study Morphbank is conducting.
 Data from this study will enhance the software user-interface.
 Also, all participants can work 1-on-1 with developers to get complex data sets into Morphbank using the available methods or the upcoming XML upload option.
 Next up, on May 3 - 4, is the Ontology Workshop.
 Participants will discuss ontologies, incorporation of ontologies within Morphbank and how Morphbank can be an image provider for existing ontology initiatives.
 Discussions will focus on real-life use-cases like the Spider AToL and the SCAMIT group.
-Find the schedule and post your comments on the new Morphbank Blog site.

 news